DEFINING THE DISH

 SCAN LEGIBILITY

-The back and favorite icons were lost in a sea of scanned information.
-A black gradient was added to the top and the icons were placed above it for improved visibility.
-The favorite icon was replaced with a save icon.
-A saved icon next to previously saved dishes was added to cue users when a favorite is available.
+The back and favorite icons blended into the scanned information, so a black gradient was added to the top, improving icon visibility.
+The favorite icon was replaced with a save icon, and a saved icon was added next to previously saved dishes to cue users when a favorite is available.

 Before